belasi01/Cops/README.md

     process COPS systems having both LuZ and EuZ.
 In that case, all other fields must have 4 parameters instead of 3.
   - **tiltmax.optics;numeric; 10,5,5** : the *tiltmax.optics* is a
-    numeric vector of three threshold values used to filter the data for the three sensors available in *instruments.optics*.
+    numeric vector of three numeric threshold values used to filter the data for the three sensors available in *instruments.optics*.
 Here the default (10,5,5) will eliminate every data collected when the Ed0 instrument tilt was greater than 10 degrees and when EdZ or LuZ tilt